L0rdAres/BlobHammer/README.md

 To run your own instance simply copy the example config and save it with your edits as `config.py`.

-The bot requires the `ban members` permission in every active guild and the `view audit log` permission in the main guild, which 'dispatches' the bans to the others.
+The bot requires the `ban members` and `manage roles` permission in every active guild and the `view audit log` permission in the main guild, which 'dispatches' the bans and role edits to the others.